Sony MDR-XB550AP Manual

 Sony MDR-XB950N1

-Compared to the Sony MDR-XB950N1, which is another model from the Extra Bass series, the MDR-XB550AP offers a more straightforward design with a focus on delivering strong bass.
-The MDR-XB950N1 features additional features like noise cancellation and customizable bass settings, providing a more versatile listening experience.
+Compared to the Sony MDR-XB950N1, another Extra Bass series model, the MDR-XB550AP opts for a more basic design with more emphasis put on heavy bass.
+The MDR-XB950N1 has noise cancellation and adjustable bass settings, which it uses to provide a more versatile listening experience.

 Audio-Technica ATH-M50x

-The Audio-Technica ATH-M50x offers a more balanced sound profile with accurate reproduction of bass, midrange, and treble.
-In comparison, the MDR-XB550AP has a more pronounced bass emphasis, which may appeal to users who prioritize bass over overall sound balance.
+The Audio-Technica ATH-M50x offers a more balanced sound profile with bass, midrange, and treble being reproduced well technically.
+In contrast, MDR-XB550AP emphasizes more bass frequencies, which users who almost always prefer bass over sound balance will love.

 Bose QuietComfort 35 II